James4Ever0/notes/pyjom schedules.md

 ### process the audio clips, like changing voice, adding sound effects, separating audio/music tracks, ducking
 ________________________
-- [ ] remove all hints from image, video, audio and script that may lead to copyright issues

 ### index, retrieve and align video and audio content according to our collected database
 ________________________